anuraj/anuraj.github.io/_posts/2024-07-13-running-open-webui-locally-with-ollama.md

 ### Downloading Phi3 models as part of docker compose process

 To customize the model download process we need an external shell file.
-Here is an example one.
+Here is the `entrypoint.sh` shell script file.

 {% highlight Shell %}
 {% raw %}